 Who is an ENT Specialist?

-Known also as ‘Otolaryngologists’, ENT specialists are medical specialists who are exclusively trained to diagnose and treat matters -both medically and surgically-related to the Ears, Nose and Throat, as the abbreviation ‘ENT’ suggests.
-They also focus on the various diseases which affect the Head and Neck region.
+Also referred toas ‘Otolaryngologists’, ENT specialists are medical specialists who are exclusively trained to diagnose and treat matters -both medically and surgically-related to the ears, nose and throat, as the abbreviation ‘ENT’ suggests.
+They also focus on the various diseases which affect other areas of the head and neck region.

 What Conditions Do ENT Specialists Treat?

-ENT Specialists or Otolaryngologists treat both adults and children for allergies (seasonal rhinitis), infections, injuries and tumours in the ear, nose or throat as well as facial birth defects or acquired abnormalities-such as cleft lip and palate and drooping eyelids-swallowing, speech and sleep disorders, including sleep apnea.They also diagnose and treat certain nerve disorders like Bell’s palsy.
+ENT Specialists or Otolaryngologists treat both adults and children for allergies (seasonal rhinitis), infections, injuries and tumours in the ear, nose or throat as well as congenital facial defects and acquired abnormalities, such as cleft lip, palate and drooping eyelids,and swallowing, speech and sleep disorders, including sleep apnea.They also diagnose and treat certain nerve disorders like Bell’s palsy.
 They can cure and alleviate pain associated with a range of diseases, from sinus headaches in adults to swimmer’s ear in children.

 Some treatable ailments according to their specific area of origin are listed below: